vandycknick/nvd.codes/_posts/2021/2021-03-07-monitor-shell-commands-with-ebpf.md

 /usr/sbin/bashreadline.bt
 ```

-To execute an eBPF program you need to be root, which means if you are running as a normal user that you will need to prefix your command with sudo.
-Besides that you will also need the `CAP_SYS_ADMIN` capability, so if you are playing around with eBPF in a docker container make sure to add this capability because docker drops this one by default.
+In order to install an eBPF program you need to be root, this means that if you are running as a normal user you will need to prefix the following command with `sudo`.
+Besides running as sudo you also need the `CAP_SYS_ADMIN`, if you don't know what this means and are not using docker for this then don't worry about it.
+If you are using Docker on the other hand you will need to add this capability because docker will drop it by default.
 This can be done by adding `--cap-add=SYS_ADMIN` to your docker run command.
-But beware about using this on a production system, the CAP_SYS_ADMIN capability is a key that opens a lot of doors for the root user.
+But beware about using this on a production system, the CAP_SYS_ADMIN capability is a key that can open a lot of doors for the root user.

 ```sh
 $ sudo bashreadline.bt